Natalie Wood: Peak years of stardom

 Wood sang when she starred in the film Gypsy (1962) alongside Rosalind Russell.
 Her appearance in that film led critic Pauline Kael to comment "clever little Natalie Wood… [the] most machine-tooled of Hollywood ingénues."

-At the age of 25, Wood received her third Academy Award nomination for Love with the Proper Stranger (1963), making Wood (along with Teresa Wright) the youngest person to score three Oscar nominations.
+At the age of 25, Wood received her third Academy Award nomination for Love with the Proper Stranger (1963), making Wood, along with Teresa Wright, the youngest person to score three Oscar nominations.
 This record was later broken by Jennifer Lawrence in 2013 and Saoirse Ronan in 2017, both of whom scored their third nominations at the age of 23.

 Wood made two comedies with Tony Curtis: Sex and the Single Girl (1964) and The Great Race (1965), the latter with Jack Lemmon, and Peter Falk.
 In The Great Race, her ability to speak Russian was an asset given to her character Maggie DuBois, justifying the character's recording the progress of the race across Siberia and entering the race at the beginning as a contestant.

 Director Sydney Pollack was quoted as saying about Wood, "When she was right for the part, there was no one better.
 She was a damn good actress."
 For Inside Daisy Clover (1965) and This Property Is Condemned (1966), both of which co-starred Robert Redford, Wood received Golden Globe nominations for Best Actress.
-After the release of the films, Wood suffered emotionally and sought professional therapy.
-She paid Warner Bros. $175,000 to cancel her contract and fired her entire support team: agents, managers, publicist, accountant, and attorneys.
 In the mid 1960s she was one of the biggest stars in Hollywood along with Elizabeth Taylor and Audrey Hepburn.

 Although many of Wood's films were commercially successful, at times her acting was criticized.
-In 1966, Wood was given the Harvard Lampoon award for being the "Worst Actress of Last Year, This Year, and Next".She was the first person to attend and accept the award in person.
-The Harvard Crimson wrote she was "quite a good sport".
-Following a disappointing reception to Penelope (1966), Wood took a three-year hiatus from acting.
-She was announced for I Never Promised You a Rose Garden but did not appear in it.
+In 1966, Wood was given the Harvard Lampoon award for being the "Worst Actress of Last Year, This Year, and Next".
+She was the first person to attend and accept the award in person.
+The Harvard Crimson wrote she was "quite a good sport."

+Personal struggles and career break

+Following a disappointing reception of Penelope (1966), Wood took a three-year hiatus from acting.
+She was announced for I Never Promised You a Rose Garden but she did not appear in it.
+Wood later said making Penelope was difficult for her.
+"I broke out in hives and suffered anguish that was very real pain every day we shot," she recalled.
+"Arthur Hiller, the director, kept saying, 'Natalie, I think you're resisting this film,' while I rolled around the floor in agony."

+By 1966, Wood suffered emotionally and in an attempt to overcome her emotional problems, she sought professional therapy.
+She paid Warner Bros. $175,000 to cancel her contract and fired her entire support team: agents, managers, publicist, accountant, and attorneys.
+In the following years, Wood focused on her mental health, and began a relationship with Richard Gregson, whom she married in 1969.